Doula

-A doula (/ˈduːlə/; from Ancient Greek δούλα 'female slave'; /el/) is a non-medical professional who provides guidance for the service of others and who supports another person (the doula's client) through a significant health-related experience, such as childbirth, miscarriage, induced abortion or stillbirth, as well as non-reproductive experiences such as dying.
+A doula (/ˈduːlə/; from δούλα 'female slave'; /el/) is a non-medical professional who provides guidance for the service of others and who supports a woman (the doula's client) through a significant health-related experience, such as childbirth, miscarriage, induced abortion or stillbirth, as well as non-reproductive experiences such as dying.
 A doula might also provide support to the client's partner, family, and friends.

 The doula's goal and role is to help the client feel safe and comfortable, complementing the role of the healthcare professionals who provide the client's medical care.
 Unlike a physician, midwife, or nurse, a doula cannot administer medication or other medical treatment or give medical advice.
 An individual might need to complete training to work as a doula, although training and certification processes vary throughout the world.

 Doulas receive varying amounts of training, and their professionalism also varies.

 The contributions of doulas during reproductive experiences and end-of-life care have been studied and have been shown to benefit their clients.
 For example, a birth doula providing support during childbirth might increase likelihood of vaginal birth (rather than Caesarean section), decrease the need for pain medication during labor, and improve the perception of the birthing experience.

 The benefits of a doula providing other types of support have been less well studied, but might improve a client's experience with medical care or help an individual cope with health transitions.